 Nothing says summer is here like Memorial Day weekend and a great burger.
 It is the mental bookend that represents the official shift into all things warm-weather related.
 With the promise of longer days, outdoor fun, and a mild sunburn, it is that time of year that brings on the nostalgia of youth and makes everyone happy.
-From bike rides to building sandcastles, the season encourages you to be outside—even if you need to be six feet apart.
+From bike rides to building sandcastles, the season encourages you to be outside—even if you still need to be six feet apart.

 This is especially true when it comes to cooking.
-Shifting from the kitchen to the great outdoors for meals changes up everything.
+Shifting from the kitchen to the great outdoors for meals changes everything.
 The opportunity to grill for three straight months signifies a wonderful distraction from normal cooking routines.
 (And staying indoors.)
 It urges you to put away the crockpot and break out the charcoal.
-When summer makes her arrival, it is time to wipe off the backyard lawn chairs, light the citronella candles and get your grill on.
+When summer makes her arrival, it’s time to wipe off the backyard lawn chairs, light the citronella candles and get your grill on.

 Memorial Day was originally called “Decoration Day” as traditionally the graves of fallen soldiers were adorned with flowers, flags, and more to honor our troops.